tilburgsciencehub/website/content/topics/Analyze/causal-inference/instrumental-variables/Shiftshare.md

 </p>

 {{% summary %}}
-The shift-share instrument is a powerful tool in addressing endogeneity issues in regional economic studies.
+The shift-share instrument is a powerful tool for addressing endogeneity issues in regional economic studies.
 By decomposing the endogenous shift into a weighted average of shifts and shares that vary on other levels, an exogenous instrument can be used.

 Within the share view, ensure conditions hold related to the exogeneity of shares, absence of spatial spillover effects, and independent data periods.
-The shift view requires conditions of quasi-random shock assignment, and the presence of uncorrelated shocks.
+The shift view requires conditions of quasi-random shock assignment and the presence of uncorrelated shocks.
 {{% /summary %}}